 CenturyLink would like to be your communications hook-up for more than the next 100 years.
 Historically a regional wireline local and long-distance telephone provider, it's connecting with the times by transforming into a broadband and network services provider for residential, business, and government clients.
-The company is the third-largest US wireline telecom company by total access lines, and is the incumbent local carrier in 37 states, though three-quarters of its lines are in just a dozen, mostly in the West and Midwest.
-Additionally, CenturyLink provides wireless service through Verizon, and paid television service through its own Prism TV (in selected markets) with satellite provider DIRECTV.
+Its capital expenditures average $3 billion a year.
+The company is the third-largest US wireline telecom company by total access lines, and is the incumbent local carrier in 37 states, though three-quarters of its lines are in just a dozen.
+Additionally, CenturyLink provides wireless service through

 CenturyLink operates two segments: Business and Consumer.

 The Business segment, 59% of sales, consists of private line, broadband, Ethernet, MPLS, Voice over Internet Protocol, network management services, colocation, managed hosting and cloud hosting services for enterprise, wholesale, and governmental customers, including other communication providers.